DegreeMinor in Latin American Studies

-The Minor in Latin American Studies at the University of New England consists of 18 credits (6 three-credit courses) and an experience in Latin America.
-Study will be in disciplines such as: history, sociology, language, literature, film studies, and political science.
-Three courses are required from three different disciplines.
-Students will choose three additional courses from the list of electives below.
-There is also a Latin American Experience requirement that is detailed below.*
+The Latin American Studies Minor at the University of New England consists of 18 credits (6 three-credit courses) and a recommended experience in Latin America.
+Study will be in disciplines such as: foreign language, sociology, history, and political science.
+Two courses are required from two different disciplines.
+Students will choose four additional courses from the list of electives.
+There is also a recommended Latin American Experience, detailed below.*

 |HIS 240 - Latin American History I: Colonial Latin America||3|